Make America Twice As Great

 jobs than those available in the south.
 That flow reversed after 1970 when

-northern cities had fewer factory jobs due to foreign competition but southern
+northern cities had fewer factory jobs due to foreign competition

-cause movement until better opportunities become available.
+move does not cause movement until better opportunities become available.

 After 1492, people living in North